Imperal Docs

 When a user says "check my unread mail and delete the spam":

-3. Step 2 is destructive — web-kernel pauses, intercepts args, shows card with the actual count to be deleted (precondition_iterate kind)
+3. Step 2 is destructive — the platform pauses and shows a card with the actual count to be deleted

-4. User accepts → step 2 runs typed-iterate
+4. The user accepts → step 2 runs with those exact, byte-identical arguments

 The card shows real numbers ("Delete 7 spam threads?"), not placeholders ("Delete some threads?").
-Federal Phase 3 of Pre-Authorized Action Execution covers this.
+This is part of the Pre-Authorized Action Execution flow.

 What you should NOT do